garethtdavies/docker-masterclass/README.md

 allocate a psuedo terminal to the container.
 This allows us to perform many operations as well as send signals (which is why `Ctrl+C` stops the container running), but is also a very good way of quickly running interactive commands in the container.
-Because we're using NodeJS inside our container to run the listening HTTP server, we can use interactive mode to get a psuedo terminal into the NodeJS interpretter.
+Because we're using Node.js inside our container to run the listening HTTP server, we can use interactive mode to get a psuedo terminal into the Node.js interpreter.
 Run the following:
 ```
 $ docker run --interactive --tty --publish "9854:9854" simple-docker-app /usr/local/bin/node
 Welcome to Node.js v13.9.0.
 Type ".help" for more information.
 >
 ```
-As you can see, we've now been able to gain a TTY into the NodeJS process.
+As you can see, we've now been able to gain a TTY into the Node.js process.
 Feel free to run some JavaScript statements in it, and when you've finished hit `Ctrl+C` twice to exit the interpreter.
 This will finish the interactive session within the container, and the container (because we overrode the default